ddddddeon/short/README.md

 The kubernetes cluster contains a prometheus server and a grafana frontend with dashboards that perform PromQL queries on data provided by Prometheus.

 ## Limitations and TODOs
 - There is currently a 1:1 ratio of long URL to short URL, meaning if multiple users supply the same long URL, the same short URL will be returned to all of them.
-In this use case it is not a problem but for other use cases this may not be desirable behaviour.
+For some use cases this may not be desirable behaviour.
 - Server logs are not sent anywhere.
 An Elasticsearch/Logstash/Kibana setup could be used to ingest logs.
 - The MongoDB pod in the kubernetes cluster is not backed by persistent storage, but in a real production environment the data should be written to a volume that persists even if the pod restarts.
 - SSL is not yet enabled.